vishnugopal/blockchain-experiments/README.md

   * Validates transactions
     * http://chimera.labs.oreilly.com/books/1234000001802/ch08.html#tx_verification
   * Records them in the transaction pool
+  * Add UTXOs to UTXO pool and marks them as spent or not.

 * Build a BlockAggregator
   * Validates new blocks: http://chimera.labs.oreilly.com/books/1234000001802/ch08.html#_validating_a_new_block
   * Validates each transaction using TransactionValidator